mylokaye/AI-Email-Review/README.md

 ```
 Review this email using the CX Module.
-The brand is Wheelabrator, and the audience is US / Experienced Industrial Operators.
+The brand is Consoto, and the audience is US / Experienced Industrial Operators.
 ```

 ---